 Maxson, 230 F.3d at 1333.
 The appellant attempts to distinguish his case from Maxson by stating: "Maxson involved 38 U.S.C.[] §§ 1153 . . . [and] 1154(b) and this appeal is based on the [section] 1111 presumption of soundness.
 The standard for rebuttal in Maxson was . . . 'clear and convincing evidence to the contrary.' . . .
 The standard for rebuttal in this case under [section] 1111 is clear and unmistakable evidence."
 Reply Br. at 6-7.
-Based on our holding in part II.C., above, the appellant's argument that the presumption of aggravation arises under section 311, rather than under section 353, is unavailing.
+Even though, based on the Court's analysis in part II.D.1., above, we are not addressing the section 1111/1153 question at this time, I will assume, arguendo, without deciding for purposes of this Maxson discussion, that this case does involve section 1111 and the need for clear and unmistakable evidence and that the Maxson analysis applies equally to the clear-and-unmistakable-evidence standard in section 1111.

-As to the rebuttal of the presumption of aggravation, any examination of the kind of evidence that can be relied on by VA to rebut the section 353 presumption of aggravation must, as the appellant suggests, take into account the very high standard of proof ("clear and unmistakable evidence") required for such rebuttal.
-That standard of proof should, by itself, be enough to defeat any theory that the analysis in Maxson would allow the Secretary to rebut the section 353 presumption of aggravation merely by the absence of evidence.
+As to the rebuttal of the aggravation part of the presumption of soundness, any examination of the kind of evidence that can be relied on by VA to rebut that presumption must, as the appellant suggests, take into account the very high standard of proof ("clear and unmistakable evidence") required for such rebuttal.
+Cf. Cotant v.
+Principi, 17 Vet.App.
+117, 131 (2003) (holding that clear-and-unmistakable-evidence standard in 38 C.F.R. § 3.306(b) is "onerous" and requires an "undebatable" result).
+That standard of proof should, by itself, be enough to defeat any theory that the analysis in Maxson would allow the Secretary to rebut the section 1111 presumption of soundness merely by the absence of evidence.
 Moreover, Maxson itself did not endorse allowing the absence of evidence, standing alone, to rebut a presumption; rather, the opinion stated that the absence of evidence "can be considered, along with other factors".
 Maxson, 230 F.3d at 1333 (emphasis added).
-Thus, we hold that, in accordance with the general logic of Maxson, supra, the absence of evidence may be considered as one factor in rebutting the section 353 presumption of aggravation.
+Thus, it seems indisputable that, in accordance with the general logic of Maxson, supra, the absence of evidence may be considered as one factor in rebutting the section 1111 presumption of soundness.